sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/custom-auth-python.md

 - **Target URL**: The target URL will be configured to send requests to *http://httpbin/*.
 - **Authentication Mode**: The authentication mode will be configured for custom authentication.
 This is used to trigger CoProcess (gRPC), Python or JSVM plugins to handle custom authentication.

-You can use the following Tyk Classic API definition to get you started, replacing the *org_id* with the ID of your organisation.
+You can use the following Tyk Classic API definition to get you started, replacing the *org_id* with the ID of your organization.

 ```json
 {